 The module provides 10 cmdlets to manage permissions on the file system, like adding and removing ACEs, setting the inheritance, getting the current permissions or even get the effective permissions for a certain user.

 The available cmdlets are listed below with a short description.
-More information can be retreived in the PowerShell using Get-Help.
+More information can be retrieved in the PowerShell using Get-Help.

 All cmdlets have at least one parameter that supports the pipeline.
 They all can work with pipeline input coming from Get-ChildItem but some do more with what comes form the pipeline.